On this page: Major Description | Requirements | Learning Objectives

-IAS is pleased to announce the launch of a new option in Law, Economics and Public Policy (LEPP) within the Bachelor of Arts in Interdisciplinary Studies.
-LEPP is designed for students who want to explore how legal institutions shape policy decisions and the political and economic contexts that influence the creation of the law.
+The Law, Economics & Public Policy (LEPP) major is designed for students who want to explore how legal institutions shape policy decisions and the political and economic contexts that influence the creation of the law.
 The degree provides a grounding in economics and political science as students learn to analyze legal and policy problems, alternatives, and consequences.

 The LEPP curriculum combines theoretical analysis and practical experience through applied coursework and undergraduate research, community-based learning and academic internship opportunities, and the possibility of contributing to and working on the UW Bothell Policy Journal.
 Like all IAS degrees, LEPP emphasizes core capacities in critical and creative thinking, interdisciplinary research, collaboration and shared leadership, and writing and communication.

 Students in LEPP build a powerful foundation for careers with non-governmental organizations, policy analysis think-tanks, and local, state, and federal government.
 LEPP graduates are prepared to undertake graduate study in law, policy studies, public policy, and management, among other fields.
-For more information about career possibilities or pursuing graduate school please click here.
+Here is more information about career possibilities or pursuing graduate school.

 LEPP Major Requirements

-In addition to the general admission requirements, students must have completed the following prerequisites to be considered for admission to the Bachelor of Arts in Interdisciplinary Studies: Law, Economics and Public Policy:
+In addition to the general admission requirements, students must have completed the following prerequisites to be considered for admission to Law, Economics and Public Policy:

 - BIS 300 Interdisciplinary Inquiry* (5 credits)